The referendum on whether Britain should stay in the EU will take place on the 23 June 2016.

 Human Rights: Brexit would not affect an individual’s ability to appeal to the European Court of Human Rights.
 This is currently only possible once a person has exhausted all domestic remedies i.e. there is no further right of appeal in the UK.
 Brexit would not affect the applicability of the European Convention of Human Rights in Britain either, although other Europe-wide human rights legislation would be affected.

-In conclusion, Britain’s justice system currently benefits in a multitude of ways from the EU.
+Britain’s justice system currently benefits in a multitude of ways from the EU.
 The downside for some critics is that, in certain areas of litigation, the court with the ultimate authority is the ECJ.
 If Brexit goes ahead, it is possible that we could continue to reap the benefit of Europe-wide cooperation by negotiating new treaties and arrangements.
 However whilst these new bonds are forged, Brexit would create a climate of confusion and uncertainty.
 Such an atmosphere is likely have a negative effect on the justice system and the rights of the individuals within it.